-The years 1933 to 1945 mark the darkest chapter of European Modernity.
-In face of the horrors of the Second World War and the Holocaust, four female philosophers, Simone de Beauvoir, Simone Weil, Ayn Rand and Hannah Arendt, develop their visionary ideas: on the relationship between the individual and society, between man and woman, between sex and gender, between freedom and totalitarianism, between God and man.
+The years 1933 to 1945 mark the blackest chapter of European modernity.
+In the face of the catastrophe of the Second World War and the Holocaust, four female philosophers, Simone de Beauvoir, Simone Weil, Ayn Rand and Hannah Arendt, develop their visionary ideas: on the relationship between the individual and society, between man and woman, between sex and gender, between freedom and totalitarianism, between God and man.

-Their adventurous journey takes them from Stalin's Leningrad to Hollywood, from Hitler's Berlin and occupied Paris to New York; but above all to revolutionary thoughts without which our present - and future - would not be the same.
+Her adventurous journey takes her from Stalin's Leningrad to Hollywood, from Hitler's Berlin and occupied Paris to New York; but above all to revolutionary thoughts without which our present - and future - would not be the same.

-Dr. Wolfram Eilenberger is a philosopher, bestselling author of Zeit der Zauberer (2018), and former longtime editor-in-chief of Philosophie Magazin.
+Dr. Wolfram Eilenberger is a philosopher, bestselling author of Time of the Magicians (2018), and former longtime editor-in-chief of Philosophy Magazine.

 In the series Praktisch Philosophie!

 Prices plus fees